VALDOSTA, GA (WALB) - Flags fly at half-staff at law enforcement agencies around Lowndes County.

 As Deputy Butler responded to a domestic violence call, lights and sirens flashing, he was struck by a semi.

-"He responded exactly how he was trained to do and suddenly you just have life snuffed out," Sheriff Paulk
+"He responded exactly how he was trained to do and suddenly you just have life snuffed out," said Paulk.

 A tragic wreck that the sheriff said shouldn't have happened.